griffithlab/pVACtools/docs/pvacview/pvacseq_module/pvacseq_upload.rst

 :large:`Upload`
 ____________________________

-Once you've successfully launched pVACview by completing the :ref:`prerequisites <pvacview_prerequisites>` section, you can now upload your data by browsing through your local directories to load in the aggregate report and metrics files, usually located in the same directory as your ``app.R`` file.
+Once pVACview has been successfully launched by completing the :ref:`prerequisites <pvacview_prerequisites>` section, data can now be uploaded to view.
-You will need to select the type of your files uploaded (Class I or Class II).

 The two required inputs are ``<sample_name>.all_epitopes.aggregated.tsv`` and ``<sample_name>.all_epitopes.aggregated.metrics.json``), both of which are output files from the pVACseq pipeline.
+Both are typically located in your local directories in the same folder as the ``app.R`` file.
+When uploading, you will need to select the type of your files uploaded (Class I or Class II).

-The aggregated tsv file is a list of all predicted epitopes and their binding affinity scores, with additional variant information and the metrics json file contains additional transcript and peptide level information that is needed for certain features of the pVACview application.
-You can find further details on them :ref:`here <pvacseq_output_files>`.
+The aggregated tsv file is a list of all predicted epitopes and their binding affinity scores, with additional variant information.
+The metrics json file contains additional transcript and peptide level information that is needed for certain features of the pVACview application.
+You can find further details on them :ref:`in the pvacseq output files documentation <pvacseq_output_files>`.

-You have the option of uploading an additional file to supplement the data you are exploring.
-This is useful in cases where you are visualizing Class I prediction data but would like to have a general idea of the variant's Class II prediction performance or vice versa.
+You also have the option of uploading an additional file to supplement the data you are exploring.
+A typical use case is when you are visualizing Class I prediction data, but would sometimes like to view general Class II prediction scores, or vice versa.
 In order to match your main data with data from your additional file, it is important that they were generated from the same set of variants (but predicted for different HLA alleles).
 You will also want to specify whether the type of data you are adding was generated from Class I or Class II on the upload page by selecting the appropriate radio button option.

-We also provide users with the opportunity of uploading a gene-of-interest tsv file, where each individual line consists of one gene name.
+You can also provide a gene-of-interest tsv file, where each individual line consists of one gene name.
 If matched in the aggregate report, the gene name will be highlighted using bold font and a green box around the cell.

 .. figure:: ../../images/screenshots/pvacview-upload.png